Cloudflare Pages, R2, D1, and Workers

 Friction / pain points / surprises

-npx wrangler is not available in environments without npm/npx.
-In a Docker container built with Bun only, npx doesn't exist.
-All wrangler invocations must use bunx wrangler instead.
-This caused two consecutive pipeline failures before all npx calls were replaced globally.
+npx wrangler is not available in Bun-only Docker containers. npx doesn't exist when npm isn't installed.
+All wrangler invocations must use bunx wrangler.
+This caused two consecutive pipeline failures before all npx calls were replaced.

 Pages deployment propagation isn't instant.
-After wrangler pages deploy exits, the new content may not be live at the public URL for 30–60 seconds.
-Checking the URL immediately after deploy can return stale cached content, which looks like a deploy failure.
+After wrangler pages deploy exits, the new content may not be live for 30–60 seconds.
+Checking the URL immediately can return stale cached content — which looks like a deploy failure.

 R2 bucket must be set to public explicitly.
-A new R2 bucket defaults to private.
-Audio files uploaded before enabling public access are inaccessible at the .r2.dev URL with no meaningful error — just a 403.
+A new bucket defaults to private.
+Files uploaded before enabling public access return 403 at the .r2.dev URL with no meaningful error.
 Enable public access in the Cloudflare dashboard before the first upload.

-CF_API_TOKEN must have Pages and R2 permissions separately.
-A token scoped only to Pages can't write to R2, and vice versa.
-The deploy pipeline needs both.
-A token created from the "Edit Cloudflare Workers" template covers neither; create a custom token with Cloudflare Pages:Edit and Workers R2 Storage:Edit.
+CF_API_TOKEN needs Pages and R2 permissions separately.
+A token scoped only to Pages can't write to R2.
+The "Edit Cloudflare Workers" template covers neither.
+Create a custom token with Cloudflare Pages:Edit and Workers R2 Storage:Edit at minimum.